 I’ve eaten fried chicken all over North America including many, many places in the southern US and believe me, Mary Browns is still one of the very best I’ve ever tasted.
 It is very juicy and tender with a thick, not too heavily seasoned, super crunchy crust.

 One of their most famous offerings is their much-loved Big Mary; a boneless chicken breast with mayo and lettuce on a soft burger bun.
 It’s hard to replicate the delicate flavour of the herb and spice flour dredge used to make Mary Browns Chicken.

-I don’t have any inside information on the secret formula, believe me, but I thought I’d borrow a couple of flavour characteristics from my own Oven Fried Chicken recipe, along with some elements from my extremely popular Double Crunch Chicken recipe, to give it a try.
+I don’t have any inside information on the secret formula, believe me.
+However, I thought I’d borrow a couple of flavour characteristics from my own Oven Fried Chicken recipe in this one.

 For those of you who’ve never tried Mary Browns, give the recipe a try.
 And for those of you transplanted Newfoundlanders, it’ll be a little taste of home.